Thyroid SurgerySkip to the navigation

 You may have all or part of your thyroid gland removed, depending on the reason for the surgery.

 - Thyroid lobectomy with or without an isthmectomy.
 If your thyroid nodules are located in one lobe, your surgeon will remove only that lobe (lobectomy).
 With an isthmectomy, the narrow band of tissue (isthmus) that connects the two lobes also is removed.
 After the surgery, your nodule will be examined under a microscope to see whether there are any cancer cells.
-If there are cancer cells, your surgeon will perform a completion thyroidectomy.
+If there are cancer cells, your surgeon may perform a completion thyroidectomy.

 - Subtotal (near-total) thyroidectomy.
 Your surgeon will remove one complete lobe, the isthmus, and part of the other lobe.
 This is used for hyperthyroidism caused by Graves' disease.